17 Education & Technology Group (NYSE:YQ) Issues Q2 2021 Earnings Guidance

 17 Education & Technology Group (NYSE:YQ) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $97.68 million-$100.74 million, compared to the consensus revenue estimate of $101.56 million.

-17 Education & Technology Group (NYSE:YQ) last released its quarterly earnings data on Sunday, May 23rd.
-The company reported ($3.06) earnings per share for the quarter, missing the consensus estimate of ($2.82) by ($0.24).
-On average, sell-side analysts anticipate that 17 Education & Technology Group will post -1 earnings per share for the current fiscal year.
+17 Education & Technology Group (NYSE:YQ) last issued its quarterly earnings data on Sunday, May 23rd.
+The company reported ($3.06) EPS for the quarter, missing analysts’ consensus estimates of ($2.82) by ($0.24).
+Research analysts predict that 17 Education & Technology Group will post -1 earnings per share for the current fiscal year.

-A hedge fund recently raised its stake in 17 Education & Technology Group stock.
-Morgan Stanley lifted its stake in shares of 17 Education & Technology Group Inc. (NYSE:YQ) by 391.7% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+An institutional investor recently raised its position in 17 Education & Technology Group stock.
+Morgan Stanley lifted its holdings in shares of 17 Education & Technology Group Inc. (NYSE:YQ) by 391.7% in the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 80,931 shares of the company’s stock after buying an additional 64,470 shares during the period.
-Morgan Stanley’s holdings in 17 Education & Technology Group were worth $578,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 4.68% of the company’s stock.
+Morgan Stanley’s holdings in 17 Education & Technology Group were worth $578,000 at the end of the most recent reporting period.
+Institutional investors own 4.68% of the company’s stock.

 17 Education & Technology Group Inc, an education technology company, provides K-12 online education service in the People's Republic of China.
-The company's smart in-school classroom solution offers data-driven teaching, learning, and assessment products to teachers, students, and parents across approximately 70,000 K-12 schools.
+It also offers online K-12 large-class after-school tutoring services on development of course syllabi and content and adaptation for live classes areas.

 Receive News & Ratings for 17 Education & Technology Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for 17 Education & Technology Group and related companies with MarketBeat.com's FREE daily email newsletter.